necyberteam/qa-bot/publishing.md

    npm login
    ```

-## Standard Release Process
+## Release Process

-Our release process needs to work with our existing versioning and CDN strategy.
+Our release process is designed to work with our existing CDN infrastructure.

 ### 1. Feature Development (Including Version Update)